The Texas Will Contest: How to Navigate the Legal Maze

 Special rules apply to minors, whose deadline clock may be paused until they reach adulthood.
 Similarly, foreign wills probated in other states before being filed in Texas create jurisdictional timing complications that require careful navigation.

-“I’ve seen heartbreaking cases where someone had an absolutely valid claim but missed the filing deadline by days,” says attorney Keith Morris.
+“I’ve seen heartbreaking cases where someone had an absolutely valid claim but missed the filing deadline by days,” says attorney Stacy Kelly.
 “No matter how strong your evidence, courts rarely forgive missed deadlines.”

 Strategic Timing Considerations